MicroWebStacks/copper/runnner/readme.md

-# Pipeline
+# Runner
-Service for executing an event based dataflow.
+Service for running an event based workflow

 # Concept
 * The input format is a map of Stages and jobs where each provides a python functions entry point.

 * Dependencies such as resources and artifacts do not need to be modeled as they are captured from the excution flow using framewrok getters and setters.

+## triggers
+* a local manifest file passed through an environment variable
-* the service can be triggered by a manifest provided on the `pipeline/request` topic.
+* a manifest provided on the `runner/request` topic.

-* the pipeline jobs can optionally be provided as part of the fetch list in a `cache/jobs` folder that can include the stages and jobs manifest
+* fetch resource published in `fetcher/resources/runner-manifest`

 # Details
 example manifest